Comedian Joan Rivers works voodoo magic in New Orleans

 For Rivers, the shows were a chance to help a friend, voodoo priestess Sallie Anne Glassman, who once exorcised a "demon" from Rivers' Manhattan apartment - and that's no joke.

-Glassman, who last year married one of the city's most prominent real estate developers, co-founded a retail and community meeting space she dubbed the Healing Center to help invigorate the Bywater neighborhood.
+Glassman, who last year married one of the city's most prominent real estate developers, co-founded a retail and community meeting space she dubbed the Healing Centre to help invigorate the Bywater neighbourhood.

 "She is enlightened beyond the spiritual and touched with a magic that most of us are not," Rivers told Reuters ahead of her New Orleans appearance earlier this week.